olaaustine/olaaustine/README.md

 **Software Engineer**
 - 💡 Passionate about solving real-world problems with AI and building scalable backend APIs
 - 🌐 I believe in creating value, not just writing code.
-- 🔮 My future career goal is to be 1 of 1
+- 🔮 My goal is to build a career that reflects unique impact where the value I bring isn’t interchangeable.

 ---